School of Social Work

 We translate research findings and critical inquiry into scholarly products that inform practice, policy, and social service delivery.

 We promote healthy human growth and development.

 We develop dynamic strategies and actions to address oppressive social conditions.

 We model leadership and advocacy for social change.

 The School of Social Work offers both the Bachelor of Social Work and Master of Social Work degrees.

 The MSW program started in 1974.
 A part-time program began at Southern Miss' Gulf Park campus in 1996, and a part-time program was operated in Tupelo from 1997 to 2003.

 The Council on Social Work Education (CSWE), the national association representing social work education in the United States, accredits the School of Social Work’s BSW and MSW programs.
 The BSW program achieved initial accreditation in 1996, and has been continuously accredited since that time, including the on-site program at the Southern Miss Gulf Park campus in fall 2005.
 The MSW program has been continuously accredited since 1976.

 Directors of the school have included:

-The school is part of the College of Education and Health Sciences, one of four academic colleges at The University of Southern Mississippi.
+The school is part of the College of Education and Human Sciences, one of four academic colleges at The University of Southern Mississippi.
 The college was newly formed in summer 2018 as part of a university-wide academic reorganization.